farukc/AzureIoTHub-TI-CC3200/README.md

    ![](images/pbi_b_06.png)
    6. From "File" menu select "Save" and give any name to this "Report" and click "Save" button:
    ![](images/pbi_b_07.png)<br>![](images/pbi_b_08.png)
    7. You will need to "Pin" this report into a "Dashboard" so you can see your line chart showing the telemetry in real-time.
-Click the "Pin" button on your reports top-right :
+Click the "Pin" button on your reports top-right :<br>
    ![](images/pbi_b_09.png)
    8. You will get "Pin to dashboard" screen.
 As you don't have any dashboard yet, select "New dashboard" and give any name to this dashboard as shown below :
    ![](images/pbi_b_10.png)